In this article we will take a close look at the most popular types of hair extension methods and rank them from safest to most damaging.

 - Cold Fusion Hair Extensions

-In addition to this type of hair extension method causing damage, these type of hair extensions have a variety of negative issues:
+In addition to this micro-link hair extensions causing damage, they also have a variety of negative issues:

 - They are prone to falling out.
 Your stylist will tell you to avoid using conditioner near them as that will cause them to become lubricated and slip out of the bead.